The Evil of the Daleks: Broadcast of recreation

-The animated reconstruction mentioned under Home Media was shown on BBC America on Saturday, October 30, 2021, from 8 AM to 11:30 AM, the day before the release of The Halloween Apocalypse (Extended Cut), the first story of the 13th Series of New Who.
+The animated reconstruction mentioned under Home Media was shown on BBC America on Saturday, October 30, 2021, from 8 AM to 11:30 AM, the day before the release of "The Halloween Apocalypse" (Extended Cut), the first episode of the thirteenth series of the revived series.

 On stage

 In 2006 the BBC and the Terry Nation estate licensed a charity stage version of the serial.
 It was adapted and directed by Nick Scovell, who also starred as the Doctor.
 Production was by Rob Thrush, who provided the Dalek voices, and the orchestral score was by Martin Johnson.
 The production ran at the New Theatre Royal, Portsmouth between 25 and 28 October 2006, playing to sell-out houses during its five-night run. £15,000 was raised towards the restoration of the theatre, with an additional £550 going to Children in Need.

 Commercial releases

 In print

-Virgin Books published a novelisation of this serial by John Peel in August 1993.
-It was the last serial of the original series to be novelised under the Target Books banner.
-Afterwards, only five serials (The Pirate Planet, City of Death, Shada, Resurrection of the Daleks and Revelation of the Daleks), due to complex licensing, remained unavailable for adaptation.
-All five were finally novelised by James Goss, Gareth Roberts and Eric Saward respectively, for BBC Books in the 2010s.
-All were subsequently re-published, in abridged form, under BBC Books' own relaunched Target branding.
+Doctor Who Books, an imprint of Virgin Books, published a novelisation of this serial by John Peel in August 1993.
+It was the last serial of the original series to be novelised as part of Target's Doctor Who Library, due to copyright clearance difficulties from the Daleks' creator Terry Nation.

+Another adaptation written by Frazer Hines was released in hardcover 26 October 2023.
+This adaptation follows the Doctor showing Zoe the story at the end of The Wheel in Space.
+An abridged version of this adaptation was released as a Target paperback exclusively with Doctor Who Magazine #609 on 10 October 2024.